demo-attachment-222-Group-29

 Preparation of this accessibility statement

-This Statement was prepared on 26 August 2024, in accordance with the model accessibility statement in accordance with Directive (EU) 2016/2102 of the European Parliament and of the Council on the accessibility of websites and mobile applications of public sector bodies, established by Commission Implementing Decision 2018/1523 on 11 October 2018.
+This Statement was prepared on 22 August 2025, in accordance with the model accessibility statement in accordance with Directive (EU) 2016/2102 of the European Parliament and of the Council on the accessibility of websites and mobile applications of public sector bodies, established by the Commission Implementing Decision 2018/1523 of 11 October 2018.

 For the preparation of this Statement the following self-assessment method and the accessibility testing method were used: ‘axe DevTools – Web Accessibility Testing’ and ‘WAVE® Web Accessibility Evaluation Tool’.